 If you're looking for a quality Dutch oven substitute when you need to slow cook, then a crockpot is a fantastic option.
 You can set the temperature and leave the Crockpot to simmer away while enjoying the rest of your day, not having to worry about cooking!

-An often-overlooked alternative to a Dutch oven is the Moroccan-inspired tagine pot, which is a popular piece of kitchen equipment for chefs looking to recreate the unique tastes of North Africa.
+An often-overlooked alternative to a Dutch oven is the Moroccan-inspired tagine pot, which is a popular piece of kitchen equipment for chefs looking to recreate the unique tastes of North Africa or famous Morrocan foods.

 Tagine pots use the same slow cooking principles that a Dutch oven does, to ensure that the ingredients inside receive an even application of heat over an extended period.
 Because a tagine pot consists of a bottom pan and a conical lid, it's also wonderfully versatile.
 You can braise, fry, or sautee your meat and vegetables in the tagine pot before enclosing everything, and allowing it all to simmer for a few hours.